nguyenhphilip/pn-blog/content/blog/beliefs-we-harbor.md

   - /photos/bookspine.JPG
 ---

 What follows is something that happened in 2017.
-I wrote about it then and figure it's worth reposting, especially given the current state of affairs on the homefront and in the world.
+I wrote about it then for my friends and figure it's worth reposting here, especially given the current state of affairs on the homefront and in the world.

 ---------